montyanderson/gcses/chemistry.md

 * **Diffusion** - The spreading out of gas or liquid particles

+Lighter particles in a gas travel much faster than heavier ones.

 ## Chapter 2

 * **atomic number** = number of protons